opentelekomcloud-infra/otc-zuul-jobs/roles/create-vault-approle-secret/README.rst

 .. zuul:rolevar:: vault_role_name

-   AppRole name to try to generate secret-id for
+   AppRole name to try to generate secret-id for.

 .. zuul:rolevar:: zuul_vault_addr

-   HashiVault URL
+   HashiVault URL.

 .. zuul:rolevar:: vault_token

-   Token with privileges to check presence of the application role and generate new secret-id
+   Token with privileges to check presence of the application role and generate new secret-id.

 .. zuul:rolevar:: vault_secret_dest